-"a film that celebrates a woman who doesn’t want to be a slave of Society’s standards and has incredible resilience and strength"
+"a film that celebrates a woman who doesn’t want to be a slave to Society’s standards and has incredible resilience and strength"

 This Biographical drama is based on the extraordinary life of Sidonie Gabrielle Colette, this movie celebrates the famous French writer through the beginning of her career, while exploring her life as an independent woman in a world in which men had all the power.